mekzy-o/mekzy-o.github.io/README.md

 - Choose your prefered color from the color palette
 - Draw on the grid using the mouse by clicking and moving
 - Double click a cell to set it's color back to the default
-- Click Reset button to clear the grid;
+- Click Reset button to clear the grid and start over.
-- Start over.

 ## Project Link
-Link to my pixel art maker project: [Click here!](https://mekzy-o.github.io/)
+:+1: Link to my pixel art maker project: [Click here!](https://mekzy-o.github.io/)